 Below, we review some of the elements necessary for a successful slip and fall personal injury claim.
 If you believe you are entitled to compensation, it is in your best interest to speak directly with a Los Angeles personal injury attorney.

 To qualify for monetary compensation, your fall must result from an unsafe or dangerous condition that exists on the property of another person.
-Many falls occur due to dangerous conditions like spilled drinks, broken steps, and inadequate lighting.
+Many falls occur due to dangerous conditions like wet floors, broken stairwells, and inadequate lighting.
 To succeed in your claim, you must establish that a hazard was unreasonably dangerous and that it led to your fall.

 There are circumstances where you have some responsibility for your own safety, even when you are on the property of another person.
 The most common example would be if you sustained an injury from a hazard you were aware of.
 If you knew of the hazard and simply failed to tread carefully, you might not succeed in recovering damages on your claim.
 The same is true if a hazard is so obvious that you should have been aware of its presence.